The Impact of Telehealth on Healthcare Staffing and Recruitment Strategies

 Understanding the Rise of Telehealth

-Cost-Effectiveness: Telehealth has demonstrated potential cost savings for both providers and patients by reducing the need for physical space, minimizing no-shows, and optimizing resource allocation.
+Telehealth has demonstrated potential cost savings for both providers and patients by reducing the need for physical space, minimizing no-shows, and optimizing resource allocation, all contributing to lower healthcare costs.
+An economic evaluation estimated mean total cost savings of $147.4 per telehealth visit, highlighting its financial benefits.

-The combination of these factors has not only facilitated the rise of telehealth but also ensured its persistence as a staple in the healthcare landscape, promising to redefine how healthcare services are delivered in the future.
+The combination of these factors has facilitated the adoption of telehealth and ensured its persistence as a staple in the future of healthcare, promising to redefine how healthcare services are delivered in the healthcare sector.

 5 Key Ways Telehealth Impacts Healthcare Staffing and Recruitment Strategies